csci265-team/HiddenFrame/proposal.md

 - focus on producing a picture sharing site, without the steganographic features.

 Ideas for scaling up, include:
--  supporting additonal input/output file types e.g.: seeding a picture with audio payload instead of text, or seeding an audio file with ta payload.
+-  supporting additional input/output file types e.g.: seeding a picture with audio payload instead of text, or seeding an audio file with ta payload.
 -  getting the project/AI to generate images instead of being provided with an image to seed.
 -  End-to-End encryption of the message.
 -  Single read messages.